Molteno (surname)

-Molteno is a surname of Italian origin.
+Molteno is a surname of Italian origin derived from the town of Molteno near Lecco.
 Rare in Italy itself, it is occasionally found in the Italian diaspora.
 Due to an early presence in Africa and generations of intermarriage, it has also become a South African surname, and it is especially common among Xhosa-speaking people.

 Notable people with the surname include: